A-Lachs/cs-intrusion-detection-system/README.md

     - `python predict.py BM_rand test_input_X_1.txt`

 - **Example for mode 2: prediction and evaluation**
-    -   redict whether network traffic of 20 example casesis genuine or malicious  with the Random Forest Classifier
+    -   predict whether network traffic of 20 example cases is genuine or malicious with the Random Forest Classifier
     -   `python predict.py RF test_input_X_1.txt test_input_y_1.txt`

 ## 5. Interpret the results

 - Each prediction procress creates an output file `prediction.txt` where the prediction for each case (line) in the input file is written in a new line: either 0  for genuine or 1 for malicious network traffic.
-- For model evaluation a classification report is printed, compare accuracy, precision and recall values
+- For model evaluation a classification report is printed, compare accuracy, precision and recall values (discussed [here](model/model_summary.md)).

 # Future improvements
-- improve evaluation output and description
+- make evaluation output and description more specific (than printing the classification report)
 - improve automation: use kaggle API to get the data
 - eda:
     - Create eda summary (md file)
-    - Clean the eda notebook and export the functions to the scripts folder for a better overview
+    - Clean the eda notebook (export the functions to the scripts folder for a better overview)
 - models:
-    - Create summary for model evaluation and comparison (md file)
-    - Clean the model notebook
-    - add own precrocessing func to pipeline
+    - add own precrocessing steps to pipeline
     - Train and compare more models for binary classification (e.g., XGBoost)

 ----
 ----

-Disclaimer:
-This is a WIP (repo started october 2025)
+This is a WIP (started the repo in october 2025)